 Honors Scholar Seminars are interdisciplinary courses open to sophomores, juniors and seniors.
-Often team-taught, these seminars tend to focus on topics of immediate interest to students.
-Some recent courses include "Urban Water," "Tocqueville & the Shaping of American Politics," "Womens Memoirs & Self Portraits," "Devotion and Demons: Medieval Popular Religion," "What it Takes to be a CEO" and "Environmental Law."
-Additionally, the Overseers International Seminars combine semester-long, in-depth study with substantially subsidized travel to locations outside the United States.
+These seminars focus on topics of immediate interest to students.
+Recent courses include "The City in Latin American Film," "Tocqueville and the Shaping of American Politics," "Russian Culture," "Urban Ecology," "Entrepreneurship" and "Visual Illusion and Perception."
+Additionally, the International Seminars combine semester-long, in-depth study with substantially subsidized travel to locations outside the United States.
 These seminars have traced the footsteps of Charles Darwin in the Galapagos Islands, Ancient ruins of Greece and J.R.R.
 Tolkien's fantasy in New Zealand.
-Seminar topics change annually.
-Specific descriptions are posted online each semester with qualified students invited to participate.
+Seminar topics change every semester.
+Specific descriptions are posted online each term with qualified students invited to participate.

 All Honors coursework is noted on a student's University of Louisville transcript, and students who complete the minimum requirements for the University Honors Program will have that designation noted on their transcript.
 After graduation and a final review of a student's academic record, the Honors Program will mark this designation at the end of a transcript with the notation: "Honors Program, Milestone Status: Completed."
 Students who earn the distinction of University Honors Scholar also graduate with the Honors Scholars designation.